Filename99/MyPythonExampleProjects/README.md

 ## Address Book

 An address book program that can store people's contact information, search through the database, and export the data as a CSV file.

+## Grocery Store Management Game

+A game that simulates managing a grocery store, where players can buy and sell groceries, track their inventory, and compete with other players in the leaderboard.